-the treatment plans as required for each patient. c (ii) this process requires
+the treatment plans as required for each patient.

+(c) their consent to treatment and their right to withdraw consent as they choose.
+Patients should understand who will be providing the treatment and the subsequent continuity of care.
+Professional designations (general practitioner, specialist, therapist, hygienist, assistant or aide) of all staff should be appropriately displayed, must be clearly communicated to patients and must not be misrepresented in any manner.

+(ii) this process requires

-(a) members to present options for cwith, to,
+(a) members to present options for consultation with, and referral to, other

-MC 2, I, iii
+dental health providers for comprehensive patient centered care.
+[MCPPS 2, III, iii]

 (b) members, who choose to be involved in dental implant care and